EslamKhalaf9/fleet-management-system/README.md

 7. Run `rails s` to start the server
 8. Open http://localhost:3000 in your browser

-> if you have an issue with postgres please go to this commit [sqlite-setup](https://github.com/EslamKhalaf9/fleet-management-system/commit/4bf4f42d91bcfe69f752b687c91a8fd57fef2fd8) where I use sqlite
+> if you have an issue with postgres please switch to this branch as it uses sqlite [sqlite-version](https://github.com/EslamKhalaf9/fleet-management-system/tree/sqlite-version)

 ### Docker